-The account came into effect on 22 August 1991 when responsibility for accounting related to parliamentary elections in the United Kingdom was transferred from HM Treasury to the Home Departments.
-The transfer was made in order to consolidate responsibility for parliamentary election matters within the areas where electoral policy and legislation were already covered.
-Parliamentary elections in the United Kingdom are financed from the Consolidated Fund.
-Funds are drawn down as required either to meet expenses already incurred by Returning Officers (e.g. to purchase or maintain election equipment on an ad hoc basis) or, when an election is called, to provide sufficient advances for necessary preparations to be put in hand.
+The account came into effect in July 1997 in order to provide the necessary funding for Returning Officers and Counting Officers to conduct the Referendum for a Scottish Parliament held on 11 September 1997.
+The Referendum was financed from the Scottish Block.
+Funds are drawn down from the Consolidated Fund as required to provide sufficient advances for necessary preparations to be put in hand.
 Other calls on the account are made by the payment of postal charges to Royal Mail Letters for delivery of poll cards, the free election material permitted under the Representation of the People legislation, and payments for printing and storage of election stationery.
-Finally, when Returning Officers' election accounts have been approved, any outstanding balances are received or disbursed as appropriate.
+Finally, when Returning and Counting Officers' referendum accounts have been approved, any outstanding balances are received or disbursed as appropriate.

-1.3 Main Areas of Receipts and Payments
+1.3 Main Areas of Income and Expenditure